 NOTE: The MN may send the SN Modification Request message (to the source SN) to request the current SCG configuration before step 1.

-3. If the allocation of target SN resources was successful, the MN initiates the release of the source SN resources.
+3. If the allocation of target SN resources was successful, the MN initiates the release of the source SN resources including a Cause indicating SCG mobility.
+The Source SN may reject the release.
 If data forwarding is needed the MN provides data forwarding addresses to the source SN.
 Either direct data forwarding or indirect data forwarding is used for SCG bearers and SCG split bearer.
 Only indirect data forwarding is used for MCG Split bearers.
 Reception of the SN Release Request message triggers the source SN to stop providing user data to the UE and, if applicable, to start data forwarding.

 4/5.
 The MN triggers the UE to apply the new configuration.
 The MN indicates the new configuration to the UE in the MN RRC reconfiguration message including the target SN RRC configuration message.
 The UE applies the new configuration and sends the MN RRC reconfiguration complete message, including the encoded SN RRC response message for the target SN.
 In case the UE is unable to comply with (part of) the configuration included in the MN RRC reconfiguration message, it performs the reconfiguration failure procedure.